Ferrari 333SP Chassis 001, Engine 001::

 Suspension

-Front: double wishbone, pushrod operated coilspring/dampner
+double wishbone, pushrod operated coilspring/dampner unit,

-Rear: double wishbone, pushrod operated coilspring/dampner
+Rear: double wishbone, pushrod operated coilspring/dampner unit.

 Wheels: magnesium alloy; front 16 in. x 12in.,